LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Introduction

 There is an orthogonal problem in generating software for real-world problems that has received less attention; namely, how to \textit{specify} a complete solution to be generated.
 Real-world software is complex and requires far more descriptive text than required for fixing a GIT repo issue.
-How well do LLMs perform in this scenario?
+How well do LLM Agents perform in this scenario?

-To make the problem concrete, we focus on LLM code synthesis for a core design pattern of modern systems, \textbf{Microservice-Based Applications} (\textbf{MSBA}s).
+To make the problem concrete, we focus on using LLM agents to synthesis code for a core design pattern of modern systems, \textbf{Microservice-Based Applications} (\textbf{MSBA}s).
 These apps have the following characteristics: \begin{itemize} \item \textbf{Microservices (MSs) }as the architectural pattern for system decomposition~\cite{MicroservicesBook}, usually deployed in containers such as Docker.

 \item \textbf{RESTful APIs }as the core communication mechanism~\cite{REST-Book:biehl2016restful}.

 \item Use of \textbf{3rd party packages and external services} to easily incorporate existing functionality. \end{itemize}